 One of Customs' primary missions is revenue collection.
 Other government agencies also entrust Customs to collect various taxes and fees, such as commodity tax, specifically selected goods tax, business tax, tobacco and alcohol taxes, trade promotion fee, health and welfare surcharge, among others.
 Furthermore, Customs enforces economic and trade controls following national policies and international conventions.
-Customs' operations are closely linked to people's lives; its performance has great impact on national economic development and international trade.
+Customs' operations are closely linked to people's daily lives; its performance has great impact on national economic development and international trade.

 Ⅱ Anti-smuggling Operations

 Illegal smuggling causes revenue loss, sabotages public order, hinders economic development, and jeopardizes national security.
 As a result, anti-smuggling has always been listed high on Customs' priority missions.
 Statistics shows that 1,524 seizures were made in 2022, totaling NT$1.13 billion.
 Operations to counter illegal smuggling are described as follows: